 On Jekyll Island, explore the pristine Glory Beach.
 Take a walk on the beautiful, long boardwalk that creates an easy pathway between sand dunes and freshwater pools; go shelling along the shore; take a dip in the sea; build a sandcastle.
 Or visit St. Andrews Beach and walk along the Wanderer Memorial Trail for a touching perspective on one of the area's most impactful historical events before enjoying a gorgeous sunset from the sandy beach.
 Or head north to the iconic Driftwood Beach, adjacent to the Clam Creek Picnic Area to enjoy your lunch in the shade of pristine oaks and overlooking the ocean, and explore the spectacular driftwood “trees” along the shore—and don’t forget to take some memorable photographs!

 Pricing: Parking on St. Simons Island is always free.
 Vehicle entry to Jekyll Island requires a valid parking pass, which can be purchased at the Pay-In-Lane System or the Guest Information Center.
 These passes are $8/day or $38/week.
-Learn more about Jekyll Island access here.
+Learn more about Jekyll Island access.
 While all beaches in the Golden Isles are public, access to Sea Island and Little St. Simons Island beaches is limited to guests of their respective resorts.

 3. Bike the Golden Isles

 With about 25 miles of paved biking trails throughout the area, Jekyll Island offers immense opportunities for easy island exploration.
 Find a local bike rental shop, or bring your own gear.
-Jekyll Island Trail System maps are available for free at the Jekyll Island Welcome Center or the bike barn on Shell Road, or you can download a map here.
+Jekyll Island Trail System maps are available for free at the Jekyll Island Welcome Center or the bike barn on Shell Road, or you can download a map.

 In addition, the St. Simons Island biking trail system provides connections to various activities across the island.
 You can take a heritage tour at the Harrington School, fish at St. Simons Island Pier or view native wildlife at Cannon’s Point Preserve, just to name a few.
 If you want to get off the paved paths, East Beach is an excellent spot for beach biking during low tide.
 The beach is accessible from any entry point such as Massengale Park.
+You can even tour the island by bike with Bike the Islands.

 Pricing: If you don't bring your own gear, you will have to rent bicycles from a local shop.
 Please call (912) 634-0330 for pricing if you are interested in a tour of the Harrington School.
 Cannon's Point Preserve is free to enter and park.
 Vehicle entry to Jekyll Island requires a valid parking pass, which can be purchased at the Pay-In-Lane System or the Guest Information Center.
 These passes are $8/day or $38/week.
-Learn more about Jekyll Island access here.
+Learn more about Jekyll Island access.

 4. Go for a hike